Court Of Appeal Backs Former Chief Justice’s Ruling in Same Sex Marriage Case

 About Jennifer Haworth

-Jennifer Haworth is a senior associate in the firm’s Litigation & Dispute Resolution team.
+Jennifer Haworth is a Director in the firm’s Litigation & Dispute Resolution team.
 Jennifer has a wide practice in all aspects of civil and commercial litigation both in Bermuda’s courts as well as in mediation and arbitration.

 Jennifer Haworth’s full profile on mjm.bm.